bmeurant/technical-docs/software-architecture/system-design-patterns/data-management-patterns.md

 1.  **Range-Based Sharding**: Divides data based on a range of values (e.g., User IDs 1-1000 go to Shard A, 1001-2000 to Shard B).
 Simple to implement but can lead to hotspots if data is not evenly distributed.
 2.  **Hash-Based Sharding**: A hash function is applied to the shard key, and the result determines which shard the data goes to.
 This typically leads to a more even data distribution but makes range queries (e.g., "find all users in a zip code") very difficult.
 3.  **Directory-Based Sharding**: A lookup table (the "directory") maintains a mapping between shard keys and the physical shard location.
 This is highly flexible but adds the complexity of managing the lookup table itself.
+4.  **Consistent Hashing**: A special kind of hashing that minimizes the number of keys that need to be remapped when a shard is added or removed.
+Unlike standard modulo hashing, where changing the number of shards ($N$) reshuffles nearly all data, consistent hashing only moves $K/N$ keys (where $K$ is the total keys).
+This is critical for elastic scaling in distributed databases like Cassandra or DynamoDB.

 ### Considerations